New Topics in Lincoln Studies

 This is seminar has met its lodging maximum and is currently open for commuter registrations only.
 Please call 920-839-2216 with any questions or to join the waiting list.

 This seminar will address some of the many themes, big and small, which the previous three seminars on Lincoln have not mentioned, or barely noticed.
 These include mid-Victorian anthropology and how Lincoln may have understood it; new evidence about the famed condolence letter to Mrs. Bixby; the murder mystery that Lincoln wrote; how and why the demographics of Washington, D.C. were altered by the Civil War; and the ever-changing views and news about Mary Lincoln -- among other topics.
 No previous reading or attendance in these Lincoln seminars is required.
 As in 2017, one part of a class period will be shared with Terry Moran’s class, this year for a comparison of Lincoln’s Supreme Court nominees and Donald Trump’s nominee(s).

 James M. Cornelius ‘81, a native of Minneapolis, was educated at Lawrence University in Appleton, Wisc. and at the University of Illinois – Urbana.
 He has been an editor and writer in New York City and a visiting assistant professor at the U of I Library.
-Since 2007 he has been Curator of the Lincoln Collection at the Abraham Lincoln Presidential Library and Museum, in Springfield, Illinois.
+He is the Secretary of the Abraham Lincoln Association, founded in 1908, the largest private organization dedicated to Lincoln studies; edits their newsletter; and has been researching and publishing about Lincoln for more than 20 years.
 Most recently he edited and co-authored the Official Commemorative Guide to the Presidential Museum (2011; reprinted 2013); oversaw publication and introduced Gettysburg Replies (2015), a showcase of original short essays about Lincoln or current affairs by 100 famous people; and co-authored Under His Hat: 100 Great Lincoln Items (2016).